Hackney Carriage Information

 6.All applicants must apply for an enhanced DBS check, the contents of which will form part of the process of assessing whether an applicant is a fit and proper person.

 7. All applicants must pass the Council's knowledge test before a Driver's Licence will be issued.
-The knowledge test can be taken either as a written test or as a mobile test in the applicant's vehicle.
+The knowledge test can be taken either as a written test or verbal test.
 Applicants must contact the Council to make an appointment to take the knowledge test.
-An applicant will be allowed no more than four attempts to pass the knowledge test.
+An applicant will be allowed no more than four attempts to pass the knowledge test and must pass the knowledge test within a 12 month period.

 Steering to Success Course